 I rap so Rembrandt

 Cause the sky’s no limit

-The repetition of self-portraits practice could also be the reason for which Rembrandt was able to represent expressive faces while keeping an ounce of mystery.
-Knowing Rembrandt’s reputation for auto portraiture as well, rappers clearly make the difference between simple “insta-selfies” and artistic portraits, as German rapper Bushido attests in CLA$$IC:
+The repetition of self-portraits practice could also be the reason Rembrandt was able to represent expressive faces while keeping an ounce of mystery.
+Knowing Rembrandt’s reputation for auto portraiture as well, rappers make the difference between simple “install-selfies” and artistic portraits, as German rapper Bushido attests in CLA$$IC: